-On the scheduled days (see schedule below) the instructor will assign a mini-case that has to be completed in teams.
-The composition of the teams is the same as it has been assigned for previous courses.
-The mini-cases are in the textbook.
-The mini-cases will be assigned during class time.
-The group assignments should be completed during class time.
-Once the assignment is finished it has to be submitted through Blackboard by the end of the class.
+On the scheduled days (see schedule below) the instructor will assign a mini-case that has to be completed in groups and during class time.
+Each group will have about 4 to 5 students.
+The groups will be created and randomly assigned by the instructor.
+The group-assignments will consist in solving a mini-case (these are included in the textbook).
+Each group will be assigned a case (access blackboard to see which case was assigned to your group).
+Once the assignment is finished it has to be submitted through Blackboard before the assigned deadline (see schedule below).
 Only one assignment per group should be submitted.
-Once the assignment is submitted, the system will e-mail a receipt.